Common symptoms of bee poisoning

 These symptoms cannot be taken as definite signs of pesticide poisoning.
 Many chronic management problems such as starvation, winterkill, chilled brood, or disease may result in the same symptoms.
 Often pesticides may cause these problems in an indirect manner.
 So it is difficult in many instances to categorically state that bees have been poisoned.

-The EPA incident report can be found at http://pi.ace.orst.edu/erep/.
-Pesticide incidents may be reported by email directly to EPA at: firstname.lastname@example.org.
-Some states have incident reporting forms (Washington State example).
-Contact your state Department of Agriculture or Department of Pesticide Regulation for help.
+For more information on bee death, including colony collapse and how to report a bee death incident, visit the EPA’s Pollinator Protection website.
+The EPA incident report can be found here.
+Pesticide incidents may be reported by email directly to EPA at: email@example.com.
+Some states have incident reporting forms, contact your state Department of Agriculture or Department of Pesticide Regulation for help.
 Additionally, Bayer CropScience provides a “Bee Health” hotline at 1-800-334-7577.